jmf1988/ytdash/README.md

   -debug, -d            enable debug mode (default: False) -player PLAYER, -p PLAYER
-                        player bin name, (default: mpv) -nodescription, -nd   Do not show video descriptions on the terminal/player (default: False) -volnor, -vn          enable volume normalization for all videos (mpv). (default: False) -maxfps MAXFPS, -mf MAXFPS
+                        player bin name, (default: mpv) -httppassthrough, -hp
+                        Only for non-live video streams, media URL are passed directly to the player so it handles http connections. (this allows seeking without cache but may be more prone to playback failures under connection errors) (default: False) -nodescription, -nd   Do not show video descriptions on the terminal/player (default: False) -volnor, -vn          enable volume normalization for all videos (mpv). (default: False) -maxfps MAXFPS, -mf MAXFPS